tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity_--_part_2.md

 }
 {% endhighlight %}

-As there is no friction or drag (yet), Nyan Cat will accumulate speed rapidly.
+As there's no friction or drag (yet), Nyan Cat will accumulate speed rapidly.
 Zero the *Gravity* and *Wind* using the Inspector, then test and monitor the HUD to see how the velocity is increased as you continue to add further input in the same direction:

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/06-test-acceleration.png" class="fullwidth" />